Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

         * Text wrapped in triple backticks for `Markdown` format

-You, as a `Dokka` developer or a plugin writer, can use extension points and introduce selective changes to the model on one particular level without touching everything else.
+You, as a `Dokka` developer or a plugin writer, can use extension points to introduce selective changes to the model on one particular level without touching everything else.

 For instance, if you wanted to make some annotation/function/class invisible in the final documentation, you would only